 - Provide a space for employee-to-employee sharing and real-time communication

 Most software suites address one or more of these internal communications needs and are stronger in some areas than in others.
 Prioritize your business goals and list out available software solutions, weighing their strengths against the gaps you identified in your digital workplace maturity analysis.
-Then weigh the pros and cons of each solution according to your particular needs.
+Then compare intranets by weighing the pros and cons of each solution according to your particular needs.

 Research and Compare

-Take a look at what companies you admire are doing.
-Do their approaches suit your people, processes and technologies?
-Could you build a collaborative internal digital culture using some of the same approaches but perhaps with tools that are more suited to the size and budget of your organization?
+Take a look at what the companies you admire are doing.
+Do their approaches suit your people, processes, and technologies?
+Could you build a collaborative internal digital culture using some of the same approaches, but perhaps with tools that are more suited to the size and budget of your organization?

 To advance along the digital workplace maturity continuum, organizations must, among other things, recognize and embrace the direction of internal digital communications solutions.
-A recent intranet study found six emerging trends[iii]:
+A recent intranet study found six emerging trends:

 - Breakthrough of mobile